Semi-Structured Data

 In this direct mode, Voracity users can leverage the "unparalleled parallel performance" of CoSort engine processing without sacrificing functionality or flexibility.
 That's why, in addition to big structured data, IRI software can process certain classes of static and streaming semi-structured data, for example:

-• NoSQL DBs including MongoDB (BSON), Cassandra, Elasticsearch
+- NoSQL DBs including MongoDB (BSON), Cassandra, and Elasticsearch

 Unstructured Data

-Specifically, using the Dark Data Discovery wizard in IRI Workbench, IRI Voracity data management platform or IRI DarkShield data masking product users can simultaneously find, mask/replace/delete, and extract (and then further process) strings based on patterns, explicit or lookup table values, machine-learned NLP models, path filters, or defined bounding-box areas, across: email repositories; NoSQL DBs like Cassandra.
-Elasticsearch and MongoDB; .pdf, .rtf and MS Office (.doc/x, .ppt/x, .xls/x) documents; .txt, .xml, .html, .hl7 / x12, JSON, XML and other unstructured text and log files -- as well as image files and faces -- all at once.
+Specifically, running Dark Data search jobs in IRI Workbench, IRI Voracity data management platform or IRI DarkShield data masking product users can simultaneously find, mask/replace/delete, and extract (and then further process) strings based on patterns, explicit or lookup table values, machine-learned NLP models, path filters, or defined bounding-box areas, across: email repositories; NoSQL DBs like Cassandra.
+Elasticsearch and MongoDB; .pdf, .rtf and MS Office (.doc/x, .ppt/x, .xls/x) documents; .txt, .xml, .html, .hl7 / x12, JSON, XML and other unstructured text and log files -- as well as image and audio files -- all at once.

 And from that same Eclipse GUI, IRI software users can operate on the flat-file extracts and their metadata for: